 Things to Keep in Mind Before the Hike:

 - I recommend this hike only between June and September since the days are longer and warmer.

 - Always check and double-check the weather forecast, especially the humidity.
 If it is too humid, the possibility to rain at some point is high.

 - The trek is quite demanding, so do not underestimate it and remember it will be a very long day, therefore start early morning.

-Only 153 kilometres from Brasov, you can find a unique and exciting phenomenon: active muddy volcanos.
-The geothermal activity from the deep blows methane and sulphur on the earth’s surface, forming dull lava.
+Only 153 kilometers from Brasov, you can find a unique and exciting phenomenon: active muddy volcanos.
+The geothermal activity from the deep blows methane and sulfur on the earth’s surface, forming dull lava.

-This place is a must considering those are the only muddy volcanoes in Eastern Europe.
-The small volcanoes from Paclele Mari and Paclele Mici are listed as a natural monument from 1924.
+Considering those are the only muddy volcanoes in Eastern Europe, this place is a must.
+The small volcanoes from Paclele Mari and Paclele Mici have been listed as natural monuments since 1924.